 - Renewal reserves held to make an annual contribution reflecting the life and replacement cost of the asset and to avoid annual variations in replacement cost.
 Use when the service is externally funded (commercial, partnerships, specific grants) or small scale asset owned by an individual service.
-Larger more significant assets will be funded through the discretionary capital programme. - Building Maintenance funded through the Central Maintenance (revenue) Fund (CMF).
-Significant lifecycle replacements to be funded through the discretionary capital programme. - Tax Incremental Financing (TIF) investment repaid from additional income generated, for example additional Business Rates.
+Larger more significant assets will be funded through the discretionary capital programme. - Building Maintenance funded through the (revenue) Central Maintenance Fund (CMF).
+Significant lifecycle replacements to be funded through the discretionary capital programme. - Business Rates Pool retained levy surpluses to contribute to larger infrastructure capital projects.